 Method of administration

 PHEBURANE should be administered orally.
-Because of its slow dissolution, PHEBURANE should not be administered by nasogastric or gastrostomy tubes.
+Because of its slow dissolution, PHEBURANE granules should not be administered by nasogastric or gastrostomy tubes.

 The total daily dose should be divided into equal amounts and given with each meal or feeding (e.g. 4-6 times per day in small children).
-The granules can be directly swallowed with a drink (water, fruit juices, protein-free infant formulas) or sprinkled on to a spoonful of solid foods (mashed potatoes or apple sauce); in this case, it is important that it is taken immediately in order to preserve the taste-masking.
+The granules can be directly swallowed with a drink (such as water, fruit juices, protein-free infant formulas) or sprinkled on to a spoonful of solid foods (such as mashed potatoes or apple sauce); in this case, it is important that it is taken immediately in order to preserve the taste-masking.

 The dose of PHEBURANE is expressed in grams of sodium phenylbutyrate.
 A calibrated measuring spoon is provided.
 It dispenses up to 3g of sodium phenylbutyrate by graduation of 250 mg.